NoorA1125/notepad/README.md

 ## Installation
 The app is already deplyed on Heroku.
 So no need to install anything.
 ## Usage
-When clic on get started button on the home page.
+Click on the get started button on the home page
-Clic on Note Title to type the title you would like to give to your note.
-Then clic on note text to type your note and save it by clicking on the save icon.
+Click on Note Title to type in a title
+Then click on note text to type your note/description Then save it by clicking on the save icon.

 To run the codes form the repo on your local machine run  ```npm install express``` and ```npm install uuid```.
 Then run the server: